Aluminum Model Toys: Promotional models

 AMT then, through the early 1960s, ruled supreme in the promotional (and kit) market, rivaled only by Jo-Han.
 It is important to compare AMT marketing with that of other plastic model makers.
 Newcomer MPC (Model Products Corporation) entered the arena in 1964 with their Chevrolet Corvette kit, followed by 1965 promos of the Dodge car line.
 Plastic model makers like Pyro Plastics Corporation and Premier Products came and went, while other kit makers focused on different vehicles.
 Lindberg rarely touched the promo market.
 Monogram focused on custom, hot rod, TV, movie, racing cars, aircraft, and ships.
 Revell did U.S. vehicles, but focused on European sports and racing cars.
 Aurora Plastics Corporation diversified, specializing in aircraft, TV, classic Universal Monsters, and figure kits.
 Aurora also made a large range of 1:32 scale and several 1:25 scale car kits.
 Palmer Plastics sold a number of American 1:32 scale car models for 98 cents each throughout the 1960s, but these models were poorly detailed and lacked basic features such as clear windows and correct wheel covers.

 Importantly, through the 1950s post World War II, plastic gradually became the primary material for the modeling and collecting hobby in the United States.
 The post-war labor and business environment in the U.S. supported only the simpler casting of cheaper materials for toys, although they could be made with great detail.
-By contrast the common trend in Europe was making more sophisticated diecast metal zamac toys in smaller sizes with many working features.
+By contrast the common trend in Europe was making more sophisticated diecast metal zamak toys in smaller sizes with many working features.
 These were more complex products for a labor structure driven by a densely populated European craft guild environment.
 Such characteristics were not as prevalent in the United States.